 Now, here’s a crucial tip: always get the right size, or better yet, buy two that fit your tank perfectly.
 No matter how well-made they are, all heaters will eventually fail, and you don’t want your livestock at risk.
 With a larger heater, you risk overheating, and with a smaller one, you risk freezing your fish on a cold winter night.

-Here’s my best advice: grab two perfectly sized heaters, set one at 78 degrees and the other at 76 degrees as a backup.
+Here’s my best advice: grab two perfectly sized heaters, set one at 78 degrees and the other at 74 degrees as a backup.
 And if you really want peace of mind, invest in a cost-effective temperature controller.
-The Bayite model is my top choice – it’s truly worth it!
+This Inkbird model is my top choice – it’s truly worth it!

 For those on a budget, a glass thermometer is the way to go.
-Personally, I rely on Eheim Jager heaters for my display tanks, but there are more affordable choices available as well.
+Personally, I rely on Eheim Jager heaters for my display tanks, but there are a lot of good glass heaters out there.

 Keep in mind that most thermometers may need calibration or could be off by 1-2 degrees, so it’s a good idea to opt for a cost-effective thermometer.